 6. Puerta de Alcalá

-The neoclassical gate was built by order of Charles III, the king known for beautifying the capital, between 1769 and 1778 as one of the five royal gates that gave access to the city of Madrid.
+The neoclassical gate was built by order of Charles III, the king known for beautifying the capital, between 1769 and 1778 as one of the five royal gates giving access to the city of Madrid.
 It was commissioned to the Italian architect Francesco Sabatini, and its construction was directed by Francisco Moradillo.

-7. Parque del Retiro
+7. Retiro Park

 During the War of Independence it suffered several damages, since it was used as a fortress and barracks by the French and was destroyed by the English.
 During the 19th century it was used for some of the international exhibitions held in the city, for which the Palacio de Velázquez and the Palacio de Cristal were built.
-And since 1935 it has been a Historical Artistic Garden for public use by citizens.
+And since 1935 it has been a Historical Artistic Garden for public use by the citizens.

 8. Almudena Cathedral

-9. Museo Reina Sofía
+9. Reina Sofia Museum

 Once you’ve made the visit to the Prado Museum you may want to cross the promenade to Santa Isabel Street and continue to the Reina Sofia Museum if you prefer modern art.